osbornemj/text2bib/README.md

 ## Installation

-- Create the database tables:
+Create the database tables:
 ```
 php artisan migrate
 ```

-- Seed the database:
+Seed the database:
 ```
 php artisan db:seed DatabaseSeeder
 ```

-- Seed the examples:
+Seed the examples:
 ```
 php artisan db:seed ExampleSeeder
 ```

-- Register as a user and then update the `is_admin` field in the `users` table for your user to 1, making you an administrator of the system.
+Register as a user and then update the `is_admin` field in the `users` table for your user to 1, making you an administrator of the system.

+Set up a cron job to run the Laravel task scheduler.

+Install `npm` and run `npm run dev`.

+Install `aspell`.

 ## Code